 The balm you are asking about is believed by some to have been first brought from this region of Israel by Ishmaelite traders traveling in a caravan to Egypt (Genesis 37:25).
 It was to these merchants that Israel's sons sold their brother Joseph in the hope that they would no longer have to deal with him (see Genesis 37).

-The region of Gilead was noted for its balm, a secretion of the balsam tree.
-The territory where this salve came from, an area North of the Salt Sea in the land of Israel, was originally given by God to Manasseh as an inheritance when the children of Israel entered the promised land.
-It was used in various healing mixtures, and was sold to many countries, especially Egypt.
-It's first mention in the Bible is in relation to a caravan of merchants to whom Joseph was sold by his brothers:
+The region of Gilead was noted for this ointment, a secretion of the balsam tree.
+The territory where this salve came from (an area north of the Salt (Dead) Sea in the land of Israel) was originally given by God to Manasseh as an inheritance when the children of Israel entered the Promised Land.
+It was used in various healing mixtures and sold to various countries like Egypt.

 It is possible that this ancient trade item of balm is now known as the Balsam of Mecca.
 This resinous balsam product originated from trees that grew in Palestine and in the southern part of the Arabian Peninsula.
 The most known location that produced this type of ointment was the city of Ein Gedi (or Engedi, located on the western shore of the Dead Sea).

 This product was used both for medicinal purposes and for a perfume by ancient Greek and Roman cultures.
 Pliny the Elder (23 to 79 A.D.), a Roman army commander and author, mentions the balsam as an ingredient in the Parthian Empire's "Royal Perfume."
 There is no profound truth in the Scriptural references to the balm of Gilead.
 People generally have their own references when it comes to healing and this ointment is one of them.